Avalanche kills ice climber in Kananaskis Country

 Kananaskis Mountain Rescue was called to respond and Kananaskis RCMP was called to assist around 3:15 p.m.

+According to RCMP, rescuers located one of the climbers – a 26-year-old woman.
+However, they were unable to locate the man she was with, a 29-year-old resident of Squamish, B.C.

 RCMP media relations officer Cpl.
-Troy Savinkoff said emergency services was alerted to the incident by a Garmin inReach device, but was not immediately able to locate the fully buried person.
+Troy Savinkoff said emergency services was alerted to the incident by a Garmin inReach device, but was not immediately able to locate the man, who was fully buried in snow.

 "As of today's date, Nov.
-12, RCMP were informed that Kananaskis Emergency Services had located a deceased individual as a result of the avalanche," said Savinkoff, noting the other person involved sustained minor injuries.
+12, RCMP were informed that Kananaskis Emergency Services had located a deceased individual as a result of the avalanche," said Savinkoff, noting officers were alerted in the late morning the man's body had been found.

 "Informing next of kin is still in progress."